 Is Anger ever the right response?
 Is it possible that the "right" expression of anger, used in the "right" circumstances serves a purpose?
 Is it possible for anger to be expressed consciously?
 Jesus was certainly enlightened and conscious, and he became angry.
 Flipping over tables in the temple, rebuking Peter, and calling the Pharisees hypocrites are a few examples.
 Are we enlightened and conscious enough to use righteous anger in a productive manner?

 Anger Begets Anger

 Anger can be a slippery slope because Anger often begets Anger.
 That does not mean it is wrong, it just means that you should be prepared to accept these consequences.
 The expression of Righteous Anger can result in a person finally hearing and recognizing the consequences of their actions.
-However, shame, resentment, defense are common reactions.
+However, shame, resentment, and defensiveness are common reactions.
 So, if you must use anger to be heard, be prepared for the emotions that anger may illicit.
 Jesus probably did not make new friends at the temple after turning over the tables.
-Also be sure of the motivation for your anger.
+Also, be sure of the motivation for your anger.
 If you are angry because your ego has been threatened or challenged, then pull back.
 Acting with anger is probably not the right response.
 Instead, take a deep breath and a step back.
 If your anger is about you, it is not righteous.
-If you act in anger because something bigger than you is under attack, exploited, cheated etc. perhaps using anger productively might be the emotional response that gets through, that is heard, and helps a person to realize the consequences of their actions.
+If you act in anger because something bigger than you is under attack, exploited, cheated, etc. perhaps using anger productively might be the emotional response that is heard and helps a person to realize the consequences of their actions.